Last Modified: January 23, 2015

 The most prevalent RFI we have to deal with is Ignition Noise.
 The biggest problem is, it can sound similar to injector noise or shuttle noise in a diesel.
 In some cases, the noise pulses from both the injectors and ignition systems interact and the noise appears more of a hash than what you hear in the sound file.
 Nonetheless, if you listen carefully you'll actually hear the two pulses which are very close together.
 The lighter pulses are from the injectors, and the heavy pulses are from the ignition.
 This is a very good example of a compound noise which makes identification and abatement difficult at best.

-With the exception of the Gen III push rod engines in GM products, and a few older legacy models, all automobile manufacturers have abandoned the use of plug wires all together, and switched to COP (Coil Over Plug) technology.
+Most all automobile manufacturers (except GM) have abandoned the use of plug wires all together, and switched to COP (Coil Over Plug) technology.
 This technology combines the coil, plug, and sometimes the switching circuitry all into one neat package.
-The left photo shows what they look like.
-Note the split bead over the control cabling.
-On all Ford products which use COP technology (and other too I suspect), there is an internal ferrite bead which may (emphasis on may) make the external ones unnecessary.
+The right photo shows what they look like.
+It should be noted, that shielding COP units, or the wiring to them, may cause more issues than it solves.

 Fuel Injector Noise

-All modern gasoline engines use electronically-controlled fuel injectors.
+All modern gasoline engines use electronically-controlled fuel Injectors.
 These injectors are all tied to what's known as a common (fuel) rail.
-The injectors themselves, are very close in design to the pressure balanced systems used in sprinkler value units, but much faster in operation, thus vary precise in metering fuel.
+The injectors themselves, are very close in design to the pressure balanced systems used in sprinkler value units, but much faster in operation.
 Like COP units, they contain a coil.
 When the field around the coil collapses, a back EMF pulse is generated.
 It is this high rise time pulse, rich in harmonics, which we hear as RFI.

 Fuel Pump Noise

 Another common noise is caused by electronic fuel pumps.
-Most are mounted inside the fuel tank, but a few are mounted on the frame rail.
-Some high performance vehicles have both kinds, and some trucks have two or more.
-The one you're about to hear is a tank mounted one.
-You'll notice a slight delay after the ignition is turned on, then you hear the pump charging, and then a rhythmic pulse as the pump maintains fuel rail pressure.
-Fuel pump Noise In this case the engine was not running.
-Had it been, the pulses would be much closer together, and may in fact sound like a whine.
+Typically, there is a slight delay after the ignition is turned on, before you hear the pump charging the fuel rail, and then a rhythmic pulse as the pump maintains fuel rail pressure.
+In this recording the engine was not running.
+Had it been running the pulses would be much closer together, and may in fact sound like a whine.

-Just recently, Jim Hilt, N8NSN, send me a movie of his fuel pump noise.
-In this case, it was a 2003 Jeep, and the noise is clearly a continuous whine.
+Just recently, Jim Hilt, N8NSN, send me a movie of his fuel pump noise generated by his 2003 Jeep, and the noise is clearly a continuous whine.
 There are so many different kinds of pumps being used these days, it's difficult to access if indeed the fuel pump is the culprit.

 Electric Motor Noise

 Every modern vehicle on the road has at least five or six electric motors, and some with as many as 50!
 Engine cooling fans, AC fans, IAC (Idle Air Control) motors, power seats and window motors, some cruise controls, remote controlled mirrors, power door locks, and the list is almost endless.
 When any of them operate they create hash, spikes, and/or pops in our received audio.
 Most of them sound similar albeit some are steady like AC fans, and some are intermittent like IAC motors.
-The noise you're about to hear is an AC fan which is being turned on and off to make it easier to identify.
-I did this because the hash you hear is very similar to atmospheric noise leading some folks to believe it is.
-Electric Motor You can imagine the difficulty of identifying just one motor when several are running at the same time.
-The ones you really have to worry about are the first three I listed in this paragraph, and the throttle position motor if your vehicle is drive-by-wire equipped.
+The noise you're about to hear is an AC fan which is being turned on and off to make it easier to identify, because the hash you hear is very similar to atmospheric noise leading some folks to believe it is.
+Electric Motor sound file.
+You can imagine the difficulty of identifying just one motor when several are running at the same time.
+The ones you really have to worry about are the first three listed above, and the throttle position motor if your vehicle is drive-by-wire equipped.

 There is a trend in the industry to switch over to brushless DC motors.
 Believe it or not, this is being done to reduce RFI (it is about time something is being done at the manufacturing level!), and increase mechanical life.
 In some applications, linear actuators are replacing rotating motors for the same reasons.
 Let's hope our perceived level of vehicle noise goes down, not up!